skyloupe/qwikpirate/README.md

     > myprogram  --matey --parrot --pegleg

-would have sucess evaluate to false (--parrot is missing its value).
+would have success evaluate to false (--parrot is missing its value).

 See the unit tests for more examples.